Position: The ML Community Must Build an AI-Augmented Peer-Review Ecosystem: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The ML community faces a critical juncture: submission volumes threaten traditional peer review.
 This paper posits that AI assistance is an imperative.
 We envision LLMs as \textbf{collaborators augmenting authors, reviewers, and ACs, helping manage burdens, enhance rigor, promote consistency, guide development, and support decisions.} Our illustrative experiments show nascent LLM potential.
 Transforming this potential into a robust ecosystem critically depends on \textbf{access to richer, more granular, ethically-sourced data on the peer review process itself}—especially on deliberation dynamics and the reasoning behind evaluative judgments.
 Current datasets lack this depth.
 This requires concerted community action: (1) Conference organizers and platforms must prioritize the structured collection of detailed deliberation data.
 Platforms such as OpenReview, for example, provide an invaluable foundation through their public-facing nature and data APIs, but could be enhanced to capture more granular interactions (e.g., explicitly linking score changes to specific rebuttal arguments), all while maintaining robust privacy safeguards and minimizing user burden.
 (2) Researchers must develop AI tools for augmentation, keeping humans in control.
 (3) The community must proactively address ethical challenges (bias, misuse, privacy) with clear guidelines.
 The path forward involves pilot programs, transparent development, community engagement for trust, and continuous evaluation.
 Empowering human experts, not diminishing them, is the goal.
 Investing in AI assistance and supporting data infrastructure can build a more scalable, robust, and fair peer review system, safeguarding ML research integrity and progress.
+We frame this as an ML position because ML is both an extreme case and an unusually instrumentable one: submission growth is acute, review already runs through digital platforms, code and artifact norms make grounding and reproducibility support unusually tractable, and the community is well positioned to build and stress-test the tools it proposes.
+This does not make the agenda ML-only.
+In journal settings with multiple revision rounds, the highest-value signals may be longitudinal links between objection, revision, and resolution across versions.
+In lower-volume or less technically specialized fields, the same agenda may center more on factual verification, editorial triage, and structured revision support than on reviewer copilots, and may be optional rather than imperative.